usnistgov/dioptra/docs/source/explanation/components/metrics-explanation.rst

 Metrics
 ================

-[Todo] Insert an explanation about metrics.
+Insert an explanation about Dioptra metrics.